Wildlife Safari in India and Africa

 Delivering his department's budget vote in Cape Town, Van Schalkwyk said SANParks had signed an agreement with Fifa accommodation and ticketing company Match to offer football fans a truly unique experience during the World Cup.

-provide more accommodation units than are currently available in its inventory, the organisation has made provisions to erect, at short notice, tented accommodation to meet any demands that may be placed on the facilities," the minister said.
+"In the event that SANParks is called on to provide more accommodation units than are currently available in its inventory, the organisation has made provisions to erect, at short notice, tented accommodation to meet any demands that may be placed on the facilities," the minister said.

 "Provision of services in national parks throughout the 2010 World Cup tournament will occur with very minimal disruption to domestic visitors, who remain the organisation's backbone."